 No phone calls||

-If you want quality sleep you can count on night after night, well-planned strategies are essential.
-Discover and develop your personal tactics for a good night's sleep.
-Stick with this routine and it will become a habit.
+If you want good quality sleep night after night, well-planned strategies will help.
+Discover and develop your personal tactics for ensuring a good night's sleep.
+Stick with routines that work for you and they will become habits.
 Remember, a predictable approach will result in an easy transition to sleep.
 Also, learn to avoid common sleep thieves and try a variety of healthy sleep-promoting techniques.